Dr Johnson and General Oglethorpe

 As for Andrews and his raiders, Fuller’s pursuit cost them the time needed to take on fuel and water.
 When they ran out of steam they abandoned the locomotive and were swept up by Confederate cavalry.
 Eventually, eight were executed as spies, including Andrews.
 But the raiders became the first recipients of the new Congressional Medal of Honor.

 Disney’s film tells this story straightforwardly, framing it with the presentation of the Medal of Honor to some of the raid’s survivors.
 Among them is William Pittenger (John Lupton), who serves as narrator.
-Parts of the first act feel rushed, as Andrews (Fess Parker) is introduced quickly, briefs a Union general, requests a team, and instantly get it.
+Parts of the first act feel rushed, as Andrews (Fess Parker) is introduced quickly, briefs a Union general, requests a team, and instantly receives one.
 Only as the group travels south to infiltrate the Confederacy do the raiders get characterization.
 The most notable after Andrews and Pittenger, who mostly works as an observer for the audience, is Campbell (Jeff York), a nationalist hothead who becomes fed up with the “bowing and scraping” of his spy cover and wants nothing more than to murder Southerners.
 His temper and desire to fight present a constant danger to the secrecy of Andrews’s mission.

 But once the raiders are aboard the train and put their plan into motion, the film is continuously propulsive, suspenseful, and well-paced.
 The train action, almost all practical, staged aboard real trains on the Tallulah Falls Railroad, is genuinely impressive.
 Andrews and Fuller (Jeffrey Hunter) engage in a stream-driven game of cat and mouse, with Andrews sabotaging the line ahead of Fuller in numerous creative ways and the tenacious Fuller using his expertise as a railroad man to counteract them and keep up the pursuit.
 Adding appreciably to the quality of the action, it appears that Hunter did most of his own stunts.
 The final leg of the chase, in which he shouts orders to the engineer from the back of a locomotive racing along in reverse, is especially exciting.